-Over the course of 2.5 years, the project will contribute to enhance women’s economic inclusion by harnessing the great potential of women entrepreneurs in Algeria, Egypt, Jordan, Lebanon, Morocco, Palestine and Tunisia and create the conditions for a sustainable and inclusive growth.
+Over the course of 2.5 years, the project contributed to enhance women’s economic inclusion by harnessing the great potential of women entrepreneurs in Algeria, Egypt, Jordan, Lebanon, Morocco, Palestine and Tunisia and create the conditions for a sustainable and inclusive growth.

 Women’s economic participation and empowerment are fundamental to strengthening women’s rights.
 But even more so, women’s entrepreneurship is an untapped source of growth, prosperity and poverty reduction, as well as being fundamental to women’s empowerment for creating more equitable societies.

 Labelled by the Secretariat of the Union for the Mediterranean in November 2015 with a total budget of 4,5M€, the project was promoted by United Nations Industrial Development Organization (UNIDO), and partially funded by the Italian Government.
 It constituted the first regional best practice with an integrated approach to support women entrepreneurship on three levels: macro (policy dialogue), meso (reinforcing the capacities of the women business associations) and micro level (strengthening the entrepreneurship capacities of women entrepreneurs).